kisom/kyleisom.net/source/_posts/2013-11-29-bit-reversal-permutations.markdown

 ```

 The first case in the switch checks for a number greater than
-2<sup>24</sup>; in this case, we go through the full 32 bit
+2<sup>24</sup>; in this case, we go through the full 32 bits.
+The
-integers.
-The second case checks for a 24-bit integer, the third case
+second case checks for a 24-bit integer, the third case checks for a
-checks for a 16-bit integer, and by default, we treat the number as an
+16-bit integer, and by default, we treat the number as an 8-bit
-8-bit integer.
+integer.
 In this case, we can cut the number of iterations down
 significantly.
 How much does this improve our benchmark?

 ```